skiqqy/stream/README.md

 to manipulate `stream` the `-a` flag should be used when running `stream` (or set a socket with `-s`.

+## Dependencies

+Each script can be run with the `-d` flag to print the dpendencies it needs.
+Each dependency comes with a short description explaining what it is used for, and how necessary it is.
+If it returns with a 0 exit code you have all the dependencies, else it will show which dependencies you are missing.

+Example: `stream -d`

 ## Folders

 Users can make use of optional 'folders'.
 A folder is essentially a file